Olatohun/Olatohun/README.md

+I’m **Maryam Oyeyiola**, I have a strong background in Linguistics and research.
+I am currently enrolled in Applied Linguistics master's program.

-I’m Maryam Oyeyiola, I enjoy carryng out research and learning technical materials.
-I have over a year experience in Data Science and Machine Learning research.
+I have over a year experience in **Data Science and Machine Learning research**.

 I have had a lot of practice with Machine Learning algorithms and Data Analysis.

-Open to entry level positions in the fields of Data Science and Machine Learning
+Open to **entry level positions** in the fields of Data Science and Machine Learning

 <!---
 Olatohun/Olatohun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.